Prison Song (film): Plot

 When he gets to jail, he is reunited with Thomas (Eric McCollum).
 Having a hard time adapting to prison life, Elijah takes an art class and paints works of art that impresses his fellow prisoners; however, due to funds, the art class is discontinued, much to his dismay.
 The prisoners are then subjected to hard labor on an abandoned building.
 Elijah then stages an uprising by setting fire to the building, which puts him in solitary confinement.
 Life for the prisoners gets worse when the officers take away the water, gym, physical education and classes, which sends Elijah to his breaking and he decides to break out.

 Elijah concocts a plan to break out of prison and enlists the help of Thomas, his cellmate Harris (Danny Hoch), KT (Clay Da Raider), Brown (Bobbito Garcia), and Jay (Hassan Johnson), who works as an electrician in the jail.
 Before the group proceeds with the plan, Harris bails out at the last minute.
 The group uses a ladder to break through the window and press a button that opens the gate.
 As the group makes their way to a police car, Jay stabs Thomas multiple times in the back with a screwdriver as revenge.
 (Earlier in the film, Thomas stole toilet paper from Jay and he tried to stab Thomas, who turned the tables on him and slit his mouth and sent him to protective custody.)
 Elijah goes back to save Thomas, who ends up dying in his arms.
-He ends up getting stuck in between a four-wall fence while holding an officer hostage and is then killed by a shotgun blast to the chest.
+As Elijah tries to leave, he ends up getting stuck in between a four-wall fence while holding an officer hostage and is then killed by a shotgun blast to the chest.

 Sometime later, Elijah's artwork of people he drew during his time in prison ends up at an art gallery, with visitors looking at each one.
 The camera then zooms in on a painting of Elijah and Thomas as kids as the film ends.